Zamiell/isaac-mod-config-menu/README.md

 ### Does it work with the latest version of Repentance?

 Yes.
-In [url=https://bindingofisaacrebirth.fandom.com/wiki/V1.7.9b]version 1.7.9b[/url], the `loadfile` function was removed from the game.
+In [version 1.7.9b](https://bindingofisaacrebirth.fandom.com/wiki/V1.7.9b), the `loadfile` function was removed from the game.
 But unlike other versions of Mod Config Menu, Mod Config Menu Pure does not use `loadfile` (or any other hacks), so this version continues to work as it did before.

 ### Does it work with Afterbirth+?